tadashi-aikawa/owl-playbook/README.md

 `owl-playbook` includes as following both

 * Windows setup script by using chocolatey and others
-* Ubuntu setup for VM(Ubuntu) by using vagrant and ansible
+* Ubuntu setup for VM(Ubuntu 18.04) by using vagrant and ansible

 Windows setup